 - Pinky and the Brain.
 Brain insults Pinky frequently and takes every opportunity possible to bop him with whatever solid object is convenient, but should Pinky wind up missing or genuinely hurt, Brain truly feels bad for his companion.
 In the Halloween episode, Pinky gives himself up to a malicious supernatural entity so that Brain can take over the world, and Brain gives it all up in order to get Pinky back.

 - On one episode this is parodied when Yakko, Wakko and Dot tell their latest victim, who is begging them to leave, that he'll "be lonely when they're gone".
 Predictably, after they leave, the man bawls "I'm lonely!"

 - This was also done to the Warners in a different episode: they are followed around all day by an extremely dull man who continually tells a long, rambling story in a monotone voice.
 No matter where they run, they can't get away from him.
 Finally, at the end of the episode, he suddenly finishes his story and leaves.
 The three of them just sit in stunned silence for a few minutes, then declare "It's too quiet!" and go running after the man begging him to come back.

 - One of the later Sideshow Bob episodes shows Bob realizing that he can't kill Bart.
 He's grown accustomed to his faaaaace...

-- The titular family in The Simpsons is a great example.
+- The titular family is also a great example.
 They love each other, but they drive each other crazy.